-Our stock repurchases may occur through open market purchases or pursuant to a Rule 10b5-1 trading plan.
+All repurchases were made using cash resources.
+Our share repurchases may occur through open market purchases or pursuant to a Rule 10b5-1 trading plan.

 Excluded from this disclosure are shares repurchased to settle statutory employee tax withholding related to the vesting of stock awards.